shawn-sss/power-patch/README.md

 ## Why?

-Keeping a Windows PC current often means bouncing between Settings, the Store, and Office’s updater.
+Keeping a Windows PC current often means bouncing between Settings, the Store, and M365's updater.
-**Power Patch** is a quick launcher that starts those update checks with one click.
+**Power Patch** is a quick and easy launcher that starts those update checks with one click.

 ## Requirements

-- **Tested on Windows 11 25H2.**
+- Developed on **Windows 11 25H2**.
 - **Microsoft Store** installed/enabled (for Store app updates).
 - **Microsoft 365 Apps / Office Click-to-Run** install (for M365 updates).

 ### Building from source

-- Includes convenient dev scripts
 - **Visual Studio + MSVC**
 - **CMake**
 - **Qt 6**